Involvement in tasks

 Earlier, we spoke about the language network.
 The old idea that there is ‘just’ Wernicke’s area, Broca’s area and the connection via the arcuate fasciculus (which already is a network!) is too simple, no matter how advanced it was when it was first described by Wernicke.

 When Wernicke and Lichtheim decided to include reading and writing in their model, the network became pretty advanced and it resembles the modern networks quite well.
 Of course, we learned a lot during the last 150 years, both from lesion studies and from awake brain surgery.
 One of these things is that naming pictures of objects and repetition are not the perfect tasks to discover and describe the language network.
-Language is so much more than repetition and nouns of objects and animals: we speak in sentences and for that, much more is needed: verbs, syntactic structure, morphological inflection, function words like articles and pronouns to name a few things (turn linguistic terms into links).
+Language is so much more than repetition and nouns of objects and animals: we speak in sentences and for that, much more is needed: verbs, syntactic structure, morphological inflection, function words like articles and pronouns to name a few things.
 Also, for reading and writing there are operations that were not noticed when Wernicke and Lichtheim developed their models.
 Here, we have different word classes as well, but also notions such as irregularity of spelling (like the words ‘yacht’ and ‘pint’ in English, which are unpredictable English words not based on regular spelling), word frequency et cetera.

 For some functions we roughly know which areas are important.
 However, considering that we only know that there is a language network, but we do not know where exactly it is positioned, it is very hard to decide which task to use for testing which cortical area during awake brain surgery.
 Apart from that, brain tumours infiltrate in cortical and subcortical tissue and the language functions may shift to other locations thanks to brain plasticity.
 So, ideally, all language functions should be tested during resection in or around the language network.